olulesi/sei-project-1/README.md

 * The app flow is like any normal Tetris game you are to move left to right with the arrow keys
 * The up arrow key allows you to change the rotation of the shape
-* and spacebar key allows you to move the shape to the bottom of the grid.
+* The spacebar key allows you to move the shape to the bottom of the grid instantaneously.
-* In addition you are able to see an Up next shape as well as the score increasing depending on line breaks
+* In addition you are able to see the next shape in a window at the top left as well as the score increasing depending on line breaks

 ## Creating the Game
 ## Plan